Capitalization-weighted index: Free-float weighting

-A common version of capitalization weighting is the free-float weighting.
-With this method a float factor is assigned to each stock to account for the proportion of outstanding shares that are held by the general public, as opposed to "closely held" shares owned by the government, royalty, or company insiders (see float).
-For example, if for some stock 15% of shares are closely held, and the other 85% are publicly held, the float factor will be 0.85, by which the company's market capitalization will be multiplied before weighting its value against the rest of the index.
+A common version of capitalization weighting is the free-float or public-float weighting.
+With this method a float factor is assigned to each stock to account for the proportion of outstanding shares that are held by the general public, as opposed to "closely held" shares owned by the government, royalty, or company insiders.
+For example, if 15% of shares of a stock are closely held, and the other 85% are publicly held, the float factor will be 0.85, by which the company's market capitalization will be multiplied before weighting its value against the rest of the index.
 In other words, the number of shares used for calculation is the number of shares "floating", rather than outstanding.

-An index that is weighted in this manner is said to be "float-adjusted" or "float-weighted", in addition to being cap-weighted.
+An index that is weighted in this manner is said to be "float-adjusted" or "float-weighted" in addition to being cap-weighted.
 For example, the S&P 500 index is both cap-weighted and float-adjusted.

-Historically, in the United States, capitalization-weighted indices tended to use full weighting, i.e., all outstanding shares were included, while float-weighted indexing has been the norm in other countries, perhaps because of large cross-holdings or government ownership.
+Historically, in the United States, capitalization-weighted indices tended to use full weighting, i.e., all outstanding shares were included, while float-weighted indexing has been the norm in other countries, possibly because of large cross-holdings or government ownership.
 More recently, many of the U.S. indices, such as the S&P 500, have been changed to a float-adjusted weighting which makes their calculation more consistent with non-U.S. indices.